Nail your wedding speech

 A heart-warming tribute to your fella should be the focus of your speech but remember every groom is handsome, kind and generally amaaazing.
 Cut the cliches and concentrate on what makes your man unique.
 Avoid words like ‘soulmate’ or ‘beautiful’, anything that’s overused.
 Nail his individual and quirky characteristics.
 Is he a library-lover, a technology fiend, a total foodie?
 Is he ‘Canal Street’s answer to Jeremy Paxman’ or ‘the only man to still smell lovely after four days at Glastonbury’?

 Rule 2 Be Funny

-Yes the expectation may be on the best man but all wedding speeches should make people laugh.
-Of course, being funny isn’t about finding good jokes on the internet (if only it was that easy) but rather making witty observations about your relationship.
+Yes, the expectation may be on the best man, but all wedding speeches should make people laugh.
+Of course, being funny isn’t about finding good jokes on the internet (if only it were that easy) but instead making witty observations about your relationship.

 Conduct a courtship-autopsy; what have you done together, what have you argued about, what seems to be a regular theme in your relationship?
 See what you can have fun with.